“…there is nothing as bad in this world as bad music.”

 Technically, the film is nearly flawless.
 The camerawork is excellent, while the editing creates vibrant visual rhythms from one scene to another, from reality to fantasy.
 And when the music is added, well…one of its best features of the film is its soundtrack.
 You can’t go wrong opening with a song from Motorhead, and it only gets better.
 Duran Duran, The Clash, The Cure, Adam Levine – New Wave, Funk, Rock and Roll – among other styles, form the film’s score.
 One must have lived under a rock not to recognize at least few of the songs.
 Energetic, rebellious, sad or happy (“happily sad”) – a perfect score for a Coming-of-Age themed narrative.

-The characters of the film are evidence of a great casting process – from physical characteristics, facial features (Ben Carolan as the band’s manager and cameraman Darren have the cheekiest expressions of all) to the interaction with each other – characterized by funky accents, wittiness and general teenage silliness.
+The characters of the film are evidence of a great casting process – from physical characteristics, facial features (Ben Carolan, as the band’s manager and cameraman Darren, has the cheekiest expressions of all) to the interaction with each other – characterized by funky accents, wittiness and general teenage silliness.
 Being part of a band, the actors are often on screen at the same time.
 Ensemble acting is important for the film and it is here that the cast shines, each able to project different personality traits.
 Thus, while some of the characters are slightly clichéd, watching them together is an absolute joy.
 If I was aware of such a band in the real world, they could surely count me in as their fan.

 But is the story credible??